 4. Look into storing things elsewhere

 Do you have things laying around that you won’t need until you’re in your next house?
 Then, in order to reduce clutter, you could look into self storage units at a nearby self storage facility.
-Or, if you’d rather not have to added cost, perhaps ship your stuff into the loft whilst you’re on your selling mission.
+Or, if you’d rather avoid the extra expense, ship your belongings into the loft while you’re on your selling mission.

 5. Consider open house days